abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

 ## Usage

+To use the shortcode, read the following instructions.

+### Code and files usage

 In the page you want to use the shortcode, create the subfolder/s to store your images, and put some images in them (pre-resized and with EXIF data in the `ImageDescription` field of the jpegs).
 The format must be `slider-XX`, as the `slider-` part is hardcoded in the template.
 For example:

     .                   # page folder